 - The Vice President for Finance & Administration, at his or her discretion, may extend for a reasonable period any of the deadlines specified in this Section B.3.a.

 - Grievances Against Students: A student who believes that he or she has been subjected to unlawful discrimination or harassment, including sexual harassment, by another student may seek resolution through the following procedures.
 (For grievances against faculty, other University employees or third party contractors, please see above, Section B.3.a.)
-As used in succeeding paragraphs of this section the term “Director of the Office of Student Conduct” shall mean that official or his or her designee.
+As used in succeeding paragraphs of this section the term “Dean of Students” shall mean that official or his or her designee.

 - Initiation of the Student Conduct Process

 - A student who believes he or she is being subjected to unlawful discrimination or harassment by another student, including sexual harassment, shall submit a written complaint to the Office of Student Conduct.

 - If the written complaint reasonably suggests that a violation of the Code of Conduct has occurred, within 10 business days of making this determination the Dean of Students will provide notice of the complaint to the student against whom it was filed.